The BEST Southern-Style Green Beans Recipe

 2. Place a large pot over medium-high heat.

-3. Add the oil, bacon, and onions, and fry for 5 minutes, then remove and set aside.
+3. Add the oil, bacon, minced garlic, and onions, and fry for 5 minutes, then remove and set aside.

 *Stir periodically*